comp426-2022-spring/a99-gacrux/README.md

 2. Resources - View resources that may help imporive your health!

 # Health Tracker Installation
+Use HTTPS link to clone our repository on your local computer.
 Run the command below to install the modules needed.
 ```
 npm install